 Honey bee colonies have experienced widespread die-offs in a phenomenon known as Colony Collapse Disorder.
 Many beekeepers believe a class of pesticides known as neonicotinoids are weakening their bees.
 Mega-corporations are making a killing off their pesticides—but are they also getting away with murder?

-On April 10, lead attorney Greg Loarie asked a California court to force the state Department of Pesticide Regulation to stop approving the use of neonicotinoids until it completes its review of the effects of these nicotine-derived pesticides on honey bees.
-Mounting evidence links this class of pesticides to the widespread bee die-offs of the past decade.
-Earthjustice represented Beyond Pesticides, Center for Food Safety, and Pesticide Action Network.
+Earlier in the year in another case, lead attorney Greg Loarie asked a California court to force the state Department of Pesticide Regulation to stop approving the use of neonicotinoids until it completes its review of the effects of these nicotine-derived pesticides on honey bees.
+Earthjustice represented Beyond Pesticides, Center for Food Safety, and Pesticide Action Network in this case.

 1 In 2005, commercial beekeepers around the country started making an alarming discovery upon opening their bee boxes.
 A few males and a weakened queen bee were crawling around the comb, but the worker bees—the ones that forage in the flowers and supply the nectar that is the lifeblood to the colony—were gone.

 While bee disappearances have occurred throughout the history of beekeeping, the mid-2000s events represented astounding losses, with researchers estimating that nearly one-third of all honey bees in America vanished.